-The National Garden Scheme has supported Hospice UK (formerly Help the Hospices) since 1996, donating over £4.5 million for hospice care.
-Over the years, funding from the National Garden Scheme has supported a variety of programmes.
+The National Garden Scheme has supported Hospice UK since 1996, donating over £5 million during that time.
+In 2018, the National Garden Scheme donated £500,000 to Hospice UK.

-“We share the NGS’s vision of the valuable therapeutic benefits of gardens in promoting people’s physical and emotional wellbeing.
-Gardens have a very important role in hospice care, providing a beautiful and tranquil space for people with terminal and life-limiting conditions and their families to receive counselling, bereavement support, learn new skills or simply take time out for quiet reflection.
+“We share the National Garden Scheme’s vision of the valuable therapeutic benefits of gardens in promoting people’s physical and emotional wellbeing.
+Gardens have a very important role in hospice care, providing a beautiful and tranquil space for people with terminal and life-limiting conditions and their families to receive counselling, bereavement support, learn new skills or simply take time out for quiet reflection.”